Raekkeri/django-requestlogs/README.md

   - Path to the Python class which will handle storing the log entries.
 Override this if you only need to reimplement the storage mechanism.
 This may be the case e.g. when choosing what data to store.
 - **ENTRY_CLASS**
   - Path to the Python class which handles the construction of the complete requestlogs entry.
 Override this for full customization of the requestlog entry behaviour.
+- **SERIALIZER_CLASS**
+  - Path to the serializer class which is used to serialize the requestlog entry before storage.
+By default this is a subclass of `rest_framework.serializers.Serializer`.
 - **SECRETS**
   - List of keys in request/response data which will be replaced with `'***'` in the stored entry.
 - **ATTRIBUTE_NAME**